-In terms of Orthodontic Treatment, there is generally three choices, which are
+In terms of orthodontic treatment, there are generally three choices:

 Ideal Treatment (Children) Vs. Realistic Treatment (Adults)

 In children and teenagers, we seek to recommend Ideal Treatment and those with orthodontic problems are referred to Board-Certified Orthodontist specialists.
 They are in the “growing years” with their lives ahead of them and they deserve treatment that will last a long lifetime.

 Adults generally are seeking more reasonable care.
 Those with severe orthodontic problems who would benefit from comprehensive, conventional orthodontic treatment are like-wise referred to the orthodontist from their consultation, evaluation and treatment.

 “I don’t want to spend two years in Metal Braces”

 With both Invisalign and 6-Month Smiles treatment we can deliver excellent cosmetic improvement of smiles.
 Invisalign often takes longer and there are movements not easily done with the Invisalign system.
 In 4 to 9 months, the Six Month Smiles system gives results with nearly invisible clear brackets and tooth-colored wires that are fixed to the teeth.

 For adults seeking more cosmetic focused care, we have offered Invisalign care since 2005.
 Small problems requiring 10 or fewer aligners (each aligner is worn for two weeks and moves the teeth up to 0.2 mm each time) have been well treated with Invisalign Express.
 Those with more involved orthodontic problems, who did not want referral to an outside orthodontist, were treated with the full Invisalign product with treatment extending from 9 months to two years.